100 Miles, 4-Day Stage

 Tuesday, Day 1: Meet in Yosemite

 We will meet runners at 4pm at the Crane Flat Campground.
-If there is sufficient demand, Aspire will operate a shuttle from the San Francisco airport to the park.
 That evening we will serve dinner and go over routes, risk management, and gear in preparation for the run.

 The final day of the trip brings runners out of the Tuolumne high country and into the splendor of the Yosemite Valley.
-Following sections of the John Muir Trail, crossing over Tuolumne Pass and Vogelsang Pass, and spending many blissful trail miles through alpine splendor.
-The trail follows Fletcher Creek into Merced Lake and parallels the Merced River through Little Yosemite Valley before the final finish at Glacier Point and the Yosemite Valley.
+We take the scenic route via Vogelsang Pass, some of the remotest alpine granite in the park.
+After the trail follows Fletcher Creek into Merced Lake and parallels the Merced River through Little Yosemite Valley before the final finish at Glacier Point and the Yosemite Valley.
 Here runners will be greeted with a final celebratory meal.
 After dinner we transport runners back to waiting vehicles at Crane Flat Campground and the option to spend one last night with the Aspire Crew.

 Course Info Packet

 For details about the trails, complete itinerary information, packing and gear lists, menu and dietary information, safety protocols, and trip policies, please check out the 2019 Yosemite Backcountry Course Packet.
 This is available via our website at www.AspireAdventureRunning.com

 Every year we have at least one runner who due to injury, illness, or personal/familial circumstances can not participate in their registered trip.
 While registrations can be transferred, Aspire does not issue refunds.
 See our FAQ’s.
 We strongly encourage each runner to purchase 3rd party trip insurance that will reimburse the cost of registration in the event that you are unable to participate in the event.